nogodan1234/nxcli/README.rst

 .. code-block:: bash
-   if this was the first time executed, it will ask for cluster detail: or it will use saved cluster configuration to communicate.
+   if this was the first time executed, it will ask for cluster detail: or it will use saved cluster configuration under your home directory( ~/.nx/config)